TechnoVisionDev/HomeGUI/README.md

 ## HomeGUI - Spigot Plugin
-An interactive GUI that hooks into EssentialsX homes.
+HomeGUI is an interactive and highly customizable GUI that allows players to easily access their EssentialsX homes.
+The GUI is dynamic, supporting up to 54 homes with unique icons and names.
+Players can set, use, delete, and modify their homes right from the GUI, so there are almost no commands necessary!
+Check out the plugin [here](https://www.spigotmc.org/resources/homegui-1-8-1-16.77852/)!

 ### Connect With Me: